 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s important to understand your family’s entire cancer background, including that of both your male and female relatives.
-Having a family history of prostate cancer (especially aggressive prostate cancer), along with breast cancer and other malignancies, may increase your odds of developing prostate cancer yourself.
+It’s always important to understand your family’s medical history, including your family’s entire cancer background regardless of their sex or gender.
+Having a biological family history of prostate cancer (especially aggressive prostate cancer), along with breast cancer and other malignancies, may increase your odds of developing prostate cancer yourself.

-You and your physician can consider your family history, along with other factors, to gauge your overall risk of prostate cancer and guide you about decisions regarding prostate cancer screening and treatment, as well as any need for genetic testing and counseling.
+When your healthcare provider considers your family history and other risk factors to gauge your overall risk of prostate cancer, they can guide you on decisions regarding prostate cancer screening and treatment, as well as any need for genetic testing and counseling.

-“It’s helpful to ask which of your relatives has had cancer, what type of cancer they were diagnosed with, and what ages those relatives were when they were diagnosed with cancer,” says certified genetic counselor Sara Carroll, MS, CGC.
+“It’s helpful to ask which of your relatives has had cancer, what type of cancer they were diagnosed with, and what ages those relatives were when they were diagnosed with cancer,” says urologist Samuel Haywood, MD.

 In one study, researchers found that men with a brother who had prostate cancer were more than twice as likely as men in the general population to be diagnosed with the disease themselves, and they faced nearly twice the risk of developing aggressive prostate cancer by age 75.
 Also, men with both a father and brother who had prostate cancer faced about a threefold greater risk of prostate cancer and developing aggressive disease by age 75 compared with the general population.

 Experts recommend that anyone who has a prostate and a family history suggesting an increased risk of prostate cancer should engage in shared decision-making with their physicians about genetic counseling and testing.

 Genetic testing can educate you about your inherited risk of prostate cancer.
 It also can inform your family members that they may have genetic mutations that increase their cancer risk.
 Here are seven factors that warrant a referral to a certified genetic counselor: